bIuum/treeman/README.md

 const handleFile = (err, file) => {
     if(err) {
         // handle error
+    } else {
+        // View and edit the file using the treeman file API }
 }

-    // View and edit the file using the treeman file API }

 scan({dirName: 'my-directory'}, handleFile);